firststef/ECSlib/README.md

 ECSlib was created as a collection of ECS classes for developing the Ciopillis game, found here: https://github.com/firststef/Ciopillis.
 It was separated as a library for use in other projects.

+### Install

+ECSlib is configured with cmake, you can either build it on Linux directly or generate a .sln file for Windows.

+### Features

 ### ECS

 The game was built with the use of an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) framework, followingly referenced as ECSlib.